DilanCF/CMSC412_notes/lecture/Lecture19.md

 ![Alt text](img/Lecture18/image-50.png)

 What can we do about the rotational delay?
-* Very difficult since we dont have the right infomation
+* Very difficult since we don't have the right information

 how much does the disk queueing impact OS performance?
 * Higher level question